top of page

 We don't have to be burdened by these memories and their effects for the rest of our lives.

 There are ways to carefully heal the pain beneath our "invisible scars."

 After learning all of this, I decided that I wanted to empower people with the tools for their own self-healing of body memories, rather than work as a medical doctor.
 Over many years, I continued to learn through multiple degrees and time on both sides of the therapy room.
 I experienced more layers of pain, as well as many more ways to heal it through the mind-body connection.
-Today, I bring a a wealth of knowledge and experience in mind-body healing to my clients in private practice at Kathryn Grooms & Associates Psychotherapy.
+Today, I bring a wealth of knowledge and experience in mind-body healing to my clients in private practice.

 What Happens in Therapy?